 - participate in a qualifying event because of a family member’s military deployment to a foreign country.

-No. It is illegal for an employer to punish or retaliate against you for taking leave under the CFRA.
+No. It is illegal for an employer to punish or retaliate against you for taking leave under CFRA.

 - wrongfully firing you,